Research & Analysis Wing: Myanmar

 During the 1990s, R&AW cultivated Burmese rebel groups and pro-democracy coalitions, especially the Kachin Independence Army (KIA).
 India allowed the KIA to carry a limited trade in jade and precious stones using Indian territory and even supplied them weapons.
 It is further alleged that KIA chief Maran Brang Seng met the Secretary(R) in Delhi twice.
 However, when the KIA became the main source of training and weapons for militant groups in Northeast India, R&AW initiated an operation, code named Operation Leech, to assassinate the leaders of the Burmese rebels as an example to other groups.
 In 1998, six top rebel leaders, including military wing chief of National Unity Party of Arakans (NUPA), Khaing Raza, were shot dead and 34 Arakanese guerrillas were arrested and charged with gunrunning.

 In 1995, in Mizoram along the India–Myanmar border, the 57th Mountain Division of the Indian Army carried out the Operation Golden Bird.
-The operation was launched because R&AW had provided information that a huge consignment of arms for northern eastern had reached to Cox's Bazar (Bangladesh) and was to be sent to insurgents in Manipur.
-The arms, as per intelligence were meant for groups in Nagaland and Isak-Muivah group in Manipur.
+The operation was launched because R&AW had provided information that a huge consignment of arms had reached to Cox's Bazar (Bangladesh) and was to be sent to insurgents in Manipur.
+The arms, as per intelligence, were meant for groups in Nagaland and Isak-Muivah group in Manipur.
 Forces were deployed for counterinsurgency in the states of Manipur and Nagaland.
-Radio sets and other technological instruments were used to intercepts insurgents messages.
-On 5 April 1995, the Indian troops captured an insurgent named Hathi Bsrvah, trained by Pakistani ISI near Karachi.
+Radio sets and other technological instruments were used to intercept insurgent messages.
+On 5 April 1995, Indian troops captured an insurgent named Hathi Bsrvah, trained by Pakistani ISI near Karachi.
 By 21 May 1995, the operation was finally called off.

 In 2015, R&AW and Military Intelligence of Indian Army provided the intelligence support to 21 Para (SF), for their counter-insurgency operation in Myanmar.